fabric8io/fabric8/docs/springBootContainer.md

 `ProcessRegistry` will be attempted to be read before regular Spring property sources (for example before the `application.properties` file).
 If the desired value will not be found in the process registry, Spring will fallback to the other property sources.

+#### Injecting process registry

+In order to use the Process Registry API directly, you can inject `ProcessRegistry` into your Spring managed beans.

+    private final ProcessRegistry processRegistry;

+    @Autowired
+    public MyBean(ProcessRegistry processRegistry) {
+        this.processRegistry = processRegistry;
+    }

+    ...

+    String invoicingServiceUrl = processRegistry.readProperty("service.invoicing.url");
+    Invoice invoice = new RestTemplate().getForObject(invoicingServiceUrl + "/" + 1, Invoice.class);